 Analogies for Plural, Multiple & DID Systems

-There's various terminology & analogies for different experiences of plural & multiple systems.
+There's various terminology & metaphors for different experiences of plural & multiple systems.

 This article is a Stub.

 This is a very formal rather than casual analogy, that goes many layers deep and ties into United Front self-help materials by the Crisses.

 We have we modeled our internal world after a spaceship to follow this model/analogy.
 In this analogy, your body is a human mecha (an organic robot vehicle) spaceship interacting with Human Space (the external world).
 Your inner world is regarded much like a spaceship (picture Star Trek or similar), your system are the residents of the spaceship.